woodsy900/DIY_PIXELSTICK_Arduino_Nano/README.md

 # DIY_PIXELSTICK_Arduino_Nano
 This is my take on the DIY PIXEL Stick but attempting to use it with an Arduino Nano and OLED.
+At present it does not fit on the Nano as it is about 14% over memory.
+I guess we should be calling this "My brazen attempt at using a Nano for a Mega task."

 The original inspiration comes from Michael Ross at http://mrossphoto.com/digital-light-wand/ and;
 Spicy Turtles instructable found here https://www.instructables.com/id/Arduino-Pixel-Stick/